elrond-giants/elrond-sft/README.md

 This is a CLI tool you can use to execute SFT related operations on the Elrond Network.

+## What can you do

+- issue token
+- set roles
+- mint SFT

 ## Getting Started

 ### Install package